LucasZapico/palace-v1..0.0/content/_index.md

 ###  Objectives

+- __Reference__: Provide myself universally accessible reference to my notes, guides and resources
+- __Showcase__: Palace is a living validation of value for employers, and clients of the knowledge and by extension value I bring.

 ## What is this?

 I could say that this has been a life long pursuit and this particular expression began in 2017.
 I started by using [Atom](https://atom.io/) and markdown to "just get notes down".
 The drive being to have a central palace of knowledge that I build myself and thereby know where everything is, how it is curated and further reinforcing previous knowledge by traversing the same paths.